letinbit/zero_day/README.md

 **A zero_day project**
-\NIt is a non mandatory project but very *important* project to recap what we have don before this project.
+\nIt is a non mandatory project but very *important* project to recap what we have don before this project.